P-Worthington/bwc-portfolio-project/README.md

 Within the footer area of the document there are 4 links to social media platforms arranged in a list and separated to spread the width of the screen.
 Each of the social media links also contains the equivalent Font Awesome icon.

+## Pages

+### Home
+The home page is the landing page of the of the site and is named index.html.
+It contains the familiar hero image and two text boxes.
+Below there are three paragraphs: Who We Are, What We Do and Species.
+Beneath the content of the page there is a sign up button and a footer with social media links.

+### Meet The Team
+A page with similar styling to the landing page but with an alternative image of wildlife.
+On this page there is content relating to the mission statment of the BWC, a paragraph relating to the team and some detail of the charity and its formation.

+### Our Goals